syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/getting-started.md

 ## Display mention character

 By using the [showMentionChar](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.Mention~ShowMentionChar.html) property, the text content can be displayed along with the mention character.
-You can customize the mention character by using the [mentionChar](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.Mention~MentionChar.html) property in the Mention component.
+You can customize the mention character by using the [mentionChar](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.Mention~MentionChar.html) property in the Mention control.

 > By default, the [mentionChar](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.Mention~MentionChar.html) is `@` and the [showMentionChar](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.Mention~ShowMentionChar.html) property is disabled.